 Our Team

-All clinicians have completed university post-graduate clinical training and are registered with the appropriate governing body for their respective disciplines.
+All clinicians are highly trained, experienced in their respective fields, and are registered with the appropriate governing body for their respective disciplines.

 MELISSA DALMEYER